ODataOrg/tutorials/logic-operators.md

 **Categories**: Filtering collections

-**You can use and, or and not to create more complex filter clauses.**
+**Description**: You can use and, or and not to create more complex filter clauses.

 **Request**